TarsCloud/TarsDocs_en/installation/source-windows.md

 ## 3.1.
 Installation

-**There are two Installation modes of TarsFramework:**

-- centos/ubuntu/mac automatic deploy, During the installation process, the network needs to download resources from the outside
-- Make a docker image to complete the installation.
-The process of making a docker requires network download resources, but no external network is needed to start and run the docker image

 **Attentions:**

 - During the installation process, because the tar web relies on nodejs, it will automatically download nodejs, NPM, PM2 and related dependencies, and set the environment variables to ensure that nodejs takes effect